Running the national scale example model¶

 Plotting flows¶

-We do this by combinging in- and out-flows and separating demand from other technologies.
+We do this by combining in- and out-flows and separating demand from other technologies.
 First, we look at the aggregated result across all nodes, then we look at each node separately.

 df_electricity = (